 The country also offers plentiful gastronomic treats, from tapas at the neighbourhood bar to Michelin-starred fine dining.

-All washed down with a sparkling Cava, a floral Albariño or a rich, rounded Rioja.
-Or perhaps an Estrella or San Miguel if beer’s more your bag.
+All washed down with a sparkling Cava, a floral Albariño, or a rich, rounded Rioja.
+Or perhaps an Estrella or San Miguel if beer’s more in your bag.

-Spain is also home some breathtaking hiking trails, not least the Camino de Santiago, aka the Way of St. James.
-This popular pilgrimage ends at Santiago de Compostela’s cathedral in the north west of the country.
+Spain is also home to some breathtaking hiking trails, not least the Camino de Santiago, aka the Way of St. James.
+This popular pilgrimage ends at Santiago de Compostela’s cathedral in the northwest of the country.

 Spanish travel essentials for all seasons are covered, as well as questions like what to wear in Spain, the weather in Spain and whether or not you need clothing to keep you warm in the more northerly parts of Spain.

 Read on so you can decide what to pack for when visiting Spain according to the time of year, the cities and towns you’ll be visiting and how active – or relaxed – you plan to be during your stay.

 A weather guide is included towards the end of this post and is divided according to season so you can plan just what to bring to Spain and what you can get away with leaving behind during winter or summer.